MubarakSaleem/Online-Fashion-Store-UI/README.md

 # **🚀 Features**

-Basic webpage structure with HTML
+1)Basic webpage structure with HTML
-Styling with CSS (colors, layout, fonts)
-Interactive functionality using JavaScript
-Hands-on examples of DOM manipulation Beginner-friendly code with comments for easy learning
+2)Styling with CSS (colors, layout, fonts) 3)Interactive functionality using JavaScript 4)Hands-on examples of DOM manipulation 5)Beginner-friendly code with comments for easy learning